-This section outlines the typical production roadmap, and gives you links to where you can get more information about the individual steps.
+This section outlines the typical production roadmap and gives you links to where you can get more information about the individual steps.
 It is divided into the following broad categories.
-Depending on your goals, the size of the deployment, and other factors, you may wish to combine steps or break certain steps out further, as best makes sense for your environment.
+Depending on your goals, the size of the deployment, and other factors, you may wish to combine steps or break specific steps out further, as best makes sense for your environment.

 Plan the Controller and Platform Installation (on-premises)